ansys-internal/ansys-api-template/README.md

   {"modules": ["ansys-api-tools-file-transfer", "ansys-api-mapdl-core"]}
   ```

-## API repository maintenance
+## Maintaining your API repository

 Once your API repository has been generated, you can initialize a ``git`` repository inside the new directory.
-Any changes to PROTO files can then be made directly in this repository.
+Any changes to PROTO files can then be made directly in your repository.

-For information on how the compilation of PROTO files works and how compilation can be controlled from the ``setup.py`` and ``pyproject.toml`` files, see the [documentation](https://github.com/ansys/ansys-tools-protoc-helper) for the ``ansys-tools-protoc-helper`` package.
+For information on how the compilation of PROTO files works and how compilation can be controlled from the ``setup.py`` and ``pyproject.toml`` files, see the [documentation](https://ansys.github.io/ansys-tools-protoc-helper/) for the ``ansys-tools-protoc-helper`` package.

 **NOTE:** You **must not** create an ``__init__.py`` file directly in the ``ansys`` or ``ansys/api`` directories.
 Doing so would make it impossible to use other packages that use the `ansys.` or `ansys.api` namespace alongside your package.
 This is because implicit namespace packages are used.
 For more information, see [PEP 420] - Implicit Namespace Packages (https://www.python.org/dev/peps/pep-0420/).